-We also work with clients who want contracts and other business-related agreements, contracts, counseling, and other business operational matters.
+We also work with clients who want contracts and other business-related agreements, counseling, and other business operational matters.

 Our local neighbors in Chappaqua, Ossining, Croton, Hawthorne, Pleasantville, Thornwood, Yorktown, Eastchester, Yorktown Heights, Katonah, Rye, Somers, Tuckahoe, Eastchester, Cortlandt Manor and other communities in Westchester, Putnam, and Dutchess County, come to our law office in Briarcliff Manor for legal assistance.
 Clients from all over the country who need help for parents and relatives in New York State often contact us after reading our excellent reviews on AVVO, Google business and other websites.